MPourjam/MSD-Documents/docs/source/Registration/sample_submit.rst

     :alt: Create Organism Template - Human Metadata
     :class: sample_registration_scsh

-    You can select any number of human-related metadata and create an Excel containing these metadata as columns to fill.
+    You can select any number of human-related metadata entries and create an Excel containing this metadata as columns to fill.

 .. figure:: /media/Sample_Create_Template_mouse.png